top of page

 MISSION

-To inspire and promote the Caribbean's rich cultural and artistic heritage through engaging the diverse communities of the Islands
+To inspire and promote the Caribbean's rich cultural and artistic heritage through engaging the diverse communities of the Caribbean

 VALUES

-• Engage and celebrate the diversity of artists and audiences of the Caribbean
+• Engage and celebrate the diversity of artists and audiences of the Virgin Island and Caribbean

 • Promote creativity and critical thinking

-• Exhibit integrity by being good stewards in and honest, transparent, and ethical manner
+• Exhibit integrity by being good stewards in an honest, transparent, and ethical manner

 • Commitment to celebrate the rich and diverse artistic traditions of the Caribbean